Skip to main content

 A close-up of the Export button in the Board Export for Trello Power-Up

-7. Then open your export file from your downloads folder.
+7. Open your exported file from your downloads folder.

 It's as easy as that!
 You now have your Trello data in a different format, ready for use in any way you like!